Lincoln County is rich with historical landmarks

-Lincoln County is rich with historical landmarks as you can see from this list from the National Register of Historic Places via the National Park Service.
+The following list of Lincoln County historical landmarks is from the National Register of Historic Places via the National Park Service.

 The Caldwell-Cobb-Love House was built about 1841 as a transitional Federal/Greek Revival dwelling and extensively remodeled in the Victorian Cottage style about 1877.
 It was again remodeled and enlarged at the turn of the 20th century.
 The two-story, frame dwelling features three cross gable ells, wall dormers, inset porch, and balconies.
 It has a three-story rear wing.
 It was built by Dr. Elam Caldwell, a grandson of William Sharpe (1742–1818), a member of the Continental Congress.